Search

 0 %

-the percentage of total Oakland businesses owned by people of color (S.Velasquez/ Greenlining Institute/Advancing Racial Equity in The City of Oakland’s Small Business Ecosystem
+The percentage of total Oakland businesses owned by people of color (S.Velasquez/ Greenlining Institute/Advancing Racial Equity in The City of Oakland’s Small Business Ecosystem

 Sign up for Career Development Training